Tom01098/fail_importing/README.rst

 When the test finishes executing, the name can be imported as normal.
 It can be applied to normal functions, nested functions, relative imports, and even generators!

-`full_match`_ is used to determine if the path matches or not, so you can use any regex matching you need.
+`full_match`_ is used to determine if the path matches or not, so you can use any regex matching your need.
 Note that relative imports are resolved to absolute imports before the check is made.

 .. _full_match: https://docs.python.org/3/library/re.html#re.fullmatch